timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

     source env/bin/activate
     ```
 1. Install the Twelve Data Python
     [wrapper library][twelve-wrapper]
-   with websocket support:
+    with websocket support.
+This library makes it easy to make requests to the
+    API and maintain a stable websocket connection.
     ```bash
     pip install twelvedata websocket-client
     ```
-    This library makes it easy to make requests to the API and maintain a stable websocket connection.
 1. Install [Psycopg2][psycopg2] so that you can connect the
     TimescaleDB from your Python script: